 The story behind the iScopeStand

-Artist Educator Angela Rossen discovered this idea for an iPad microscope from the same principle designed for iPhones on the web.
+Artist Educator Angela Rossen discovered this idea for a tablet microscope from the same principle designed for iPhones on the web.
 She redeveloped the concept to suit iPads and tablets and to be robust enough for children to use in schools.
 Utilising smartphone and tablet technology, a lens mounted in the stand magnifies the digital camera's capability to capture still and moving images by up to 25 times.
 This intuitively easy to use microscope opens the door for children, families and students to glimpse the wonder in nature's details.